IMAGINE OUR TOUR AS A DELICIOUS DISH AND OUR INGREDIENTS ARE:

 - SLOW FOOD PRESIDIA (worldwide initiatives that support quality production at risk of extinction) that we feature on our tours through visits and/or tastings, showcasing what is important to us

-- TRADITIONAL LOCAL RECIPES to learn and bring home with you!
+- TRADITIONAL LOCAL RECIPES to learn and bring home with you (see some of the "recipes" featured on our tours)

-- ONLY LOCAL INDIGENOUS GRAPES to be paired with local foods
+- MOSTLY LOCAL INDIGENOUS GRAPES to be paired with local foods

 * A trattoria is usually more rustic and less pricey than a restaurant, with no printed menu, family-style food and local wine served in a jug.
 This is an Italian cultural experience in which you can enjoy first-hand traditional recipes in a friendly and convivial atmosphere